cecilialee/cecilialee.github.io/_posts/2017-12-05-intro-to-r-programming.md

 #### Passing Arguments

 R can match arguments both by **position** and by **name**.
-So you don't necessarily have to supply the names of the arguments if you have the position of the argument placed correctly.
+So you don't necessarily have to supply the names of the arguments if you have the positions of the arguments placed correctly.

 ```r
 class(x = 1)